microsoft/dotnet/Documentation/compatibility/item-scrolling-a-flat-list-with-items-of-different-pixel-height.md

 ### Recommended Action

-If the iteration occurs in .Net 4.6.1 but not in earlier releases - that is, if the <xref:System.Windows.Controls.ItemsControl?displayProperty=name> is item- scrolling a flat list with items of different pixel height - there are two
+If the iteration occurs in .NET Framework 4.6.1 but not in earlier releases - that is, if the <xref:System.Windows.Controls.ItemsControl?displayProperty=name> is item- scrolling a flat list with items of different pixel height - there are two
 remedies:

-1. Install .Net 4.6.2.
+1. Install .Net Framework 4.6.2.
-2. Install hotfix HR 1605 for .Net 4.6.1.
+2. Install hotfix HR 1605 for .Net Framework 4.6.1.

 ### Affected APIs
 * `T:System.Windows.Controls.VirtualizingStackPanel`